HeyPuter/terminal/README.md

 ## The Terminal as a Whole

-This terminal emulator alongside `phoenix` give you an AGPL-3.0-licensed pure-javascript terminal experience which integrates with Puter's cloud filesystem, AI services, and more.
+This terminal emulator alongside `phoenix` give you an AGPL-3.0-licensed pure-javascript terminal experience which integrates with Puter's filesystem, AI services, and more.

 Here are a few examples of what you can do:
 - `ai "write me a story"`